opentracing-contrib/java-agent/README.md

 The _DO_ clause identifies the actions to be performed when the rule is triggered.

 The `getTracer()` method (provided by the _OpenTracingHelper_) is used to access the OpenTracing compliant `Tracer`.
-The helper class also provides methods for managing the current active span (i.e. `activateSpan`).

-NOTE: Span management is being actively discussed in the OpenTracing standard so this area may change in the near future.

 ```
-RULE Custom instrumentation rule sayHello exit
+RULE Custom instrumentation rule sayHello normal exit
-CLASS example.MyClass
+CLASS io.opentracing.contrib.agent.custom.CustomRuleITest
-METHOD sayHello()
+METHOD sayHello
 HELPER io.opentracing.contrib.agent.OpenTracingHelper
+BIND
+  span : io.opentracing.ActiveSpan = getTracer().activeSpan();
 AT EXIT
-IF currentSpan() != null
+IF span != null
 DO
-  currentSpan().setTag("status.code","OK").finish();
-  deactivateCurrentSpan();
+  span.setTag("status.code","OK");
+  span.deactivate();
 ENDRULE
 ```
 This rule will trigger _AT EXIT_, so when the method is finished.
-The _IF_ statement checks whether there is a current span, so will only trigger if an active span exists.
+The _IF_ statement checks whether there is an active span (assigned to the bound variable `span`), so will only trigger if an active span exists.

-The actions performed in this case are to set a tag _status.code_ on the current span, and then finish it.
+The actions performed in this case are to set a tag _status.code_ on the active span, and then finally the active span needs to be deactivated.
-Finally the current span needs to be deactivated so that it is no longer considered the active span.

 ## Supported framework integrations and directly instrumented technologies